queckezz/component-roole/Readme.md

 # component-roole

-Seemlessly use stylus in your components.
+Seemlessly use the roole pre-processor in your [components](http://www.component.io).

 ## Installation
 ```